Waylon Jennings knew how to crank out hits.

 And on this date in 1986, he released his first album with MCA Records, Will the Wolf Survive, which eventually became his sixth #1 country album.

-Up until this year, Waylon had been with RCA Records since 1966, so moving to a new label made the whole process entirely new for him.
+Up until that year, Waylon had been with RCA Records since 1966, so moving to a new label made the whole process entirely new for him.
 In addition to that, he had been drug-free for two years going into the making of this album.

 Coming off a successful collaborative project with The Highwaymen, the new label encouraged him to make some tweaks to his signature outlaw country sound.